naturalis/cl-provision/ansible/README.md

 │   ├── ansible-cumulus-common           # Will set common settings, like NTP, Hostname, Timezone, MOTD, hostfile │   ├── ansible-cumulus-interfaces       # Will set interfaces and OSPF routing on spine switches and interfaces and PoE on leaf switches
 │   ├── ansible-cumulus-license          # Can change the license key on the switches (initial setup is done by ZTP).
-│   ├── ansible-cumulus-monitoring       # Installs prometheus node_exporter, configures remote syslog and snmp daemon.
+│   ├── ansible-cumulus-metrics          # Installs prometheus node_exporter, configures remote syslog and snmp daemon.
+│   ├── ansible-cumulus-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file.
+│   ├── ansible-cumulus-repo             # Adds repo's that are mirrored on the oob mgmt server.
-│   ├── ansible-cumulus-ptm              # Sets up the Prescriptive Topology Manager with a correct .dot file │   ├── ansible-cumulus-users            # Sets up Infra user and removes credentials from cumulus user.
+│   ├── ansible-cumulus-users            # Sets up Infra user and removes credentials from cumulus user.
 │   ├── ansible-opnsense-api             # Test API on OPNSense firewall.
 │   ├── ansible-opnsense-config          # Setup config on OPNSense firewall.